WarpspeedSCP/site/content/posts/tech/java_and_patter_matching.md

 In set theory, the word product usually refers to the *Cartesian* product of two sets.

 {{< note-alert >}}
-The Cartesian product of two sets is a set of ordered pairs of all elements of both sets.
+The Cartesian product of two sets is a set of ordered pairs made from every possible combination of every element from both sets.
 {{< /note-alert >}}

-In terms of type theory, the product of two types, `A` and `B`, is a new type, `C`, whose set of values is the Cartesian product of the sets of all values in `A` and `B`.
-That is, `C = A × B`.
+You can use set theory notation to express the product of two types `A` and `B` as `C = A × B`.

-{{< note-alert >}}
 This product operation is not commutative; `A × B` is *not* the same as `B × A`.
 If you think about it for a bit, you'll see why: you'd be switching around the order of the declared components!
-{{< /note-alert >}}

-The example I just talked about only uses two component types: A and B. How would we represent `some_type`, for example?
+The example I just talked about only uses two component types: `A` and `B`.
+How would we represent `some_type`, for example?
 The answer is to chain multiple product operations together, like so:

 ```
 some_type = int × char* × double × int